 Principles for Unity (selected propositions)

-3. Proposition 3.
-Nothing may be required as an article of faith or term of communion except what is expressly taught and enjoined in the New Testament.
+- Proposition 3.
+Nothing should be required as an article of faith or term of communion except what God’s word expressly teaches and enjoins.

 Final Appeal